ameliabradley/dotfiles/README.md

 # dotfiles

-This repo contains my dot files and instructions on how I set them up.
+This repo contains my dot files, useful configurations, and instructions on how these work.

+## Usage

+Uses [rcm](https://github.com/thoughtbot/rcm) to sync files from the `~/.dotfiles` directory.

+Add a file or directory to be synced using `mkrc [filename]`

+For instance, `mkrc ~/.bash_profile`

+This places it in `~/.dotfiles`, which can be tracked in a repo.

+If files in `~/.dotfiles` have changed, they can be installed on your system with `rcup`

 ## Installation